epiphyt/block-control/readme.txt

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.10 =
+* We fixed the hide by date setting if both settings are in the future or both are in the past.
+* We improved the settings for hide by date for better accessibility and functionality.

 = 1.1.9 =
 * We fixed a problem with some blocks no more saving the visibility settings.